dev-diaries41/global-survival-simulation/README.md

 - **Dynamic Nation Generation**: Nations are dynamically generated with unique attributes.
 - **Resource Management**: Nations manage food, energy, and water resources.
 - **Decision-Making**: Nations make decisions to cooperate or defect based on their state and global context.
-- **Global Collapse Scenarios**: Tracks global collapse due to resource depletion, population decline, or the collapse of all nations.
+- **Global Collapse Scenarios**: Tracks global collapse due to resource depletion, population decline, or the collapse of all entities.
 - **AI-Assisted Decision-Making**: Each nation's leader is simulated as an AI making decisions based on contextual prompts.

 ---